OverGlass/vue-fcr/README.md

 # vue-fcr

 > A Vue.js form conditionnal rendering component that will provides similar functionality to typeform
+> Vue-Fcr 0.2.2 is experimental, the code base will often change until 1.0.0
+> visual/dynamix exemple and custom operator come soon

 #### Features
 - Import any components/elements in your form as input